ulitosCoder/fullstack-nanodegree-vm/vagrant/catalog/README.md

     * Open your favorite web browser and open http://localhost:8000
     * If you can´t use port 8000 in your host machine, map the port to another
       available:
-      -Edit the Vagrantfile in the fullstack/vagrant/ directory.
+      -Edit the Vagrantfile in the fullstack/vagrant/ directory in ypur git cloned copy.
       -look for this line
          `config.vm.network "forwarded_port", guest: 8000, host: <port>`
       -change the port bumber in the <host> field